ryea9/University-projects/Cloud Computing/Week2_Lab/README.md

-# Week 2 Lab: VMware ESXi and VM Creation
+# VMware ESXi and VM Creation

 This lab provided a foundational understanding of the VMware vSphere environment.
 The primary goals were to ensure the lab environment was correctly set up, perform initial network configurations on ESXi hosts, and build a new ESXi host as a virtual machine.